 What were some challenges you have faced?

 Being too hard on myself.
 Dealing with imposter syndrome.
-Having a tiny computer with only eight gigs of RAM (thank you Kiavi for sending me a better computer with more RAM.)
+I have a tiny computer with only eight gigs of RAM (thank you, Kiavi, for sending me a better computer with more RAM).

 What's the most rewarding part of the new role?